mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “Is heartbreak really something that people know about?”
 I was still a bit skeptical considering that I hadn’t ever felt like this in the 23 years of my life.

 “Yes!
 I’m sure your parents have felt heartbreak.
 I’m sure your siblings have felt heartbreak too.
 Everyone goes through it.
 That’s why so many people make songs about love and heartbreak.
 It’s something that everyone can relate to.
 Not everyone is going to relate to knowing what it’s like to get a poor grade on an exam.
-They’re not going to be like, ‘I made… a B on… my exaaaaaaam!’
+They’re not gonna be like, ‘I made… a B on… my exaaaaaaam!’
 No.  That’s not as relatable as love and heartbreak.”

 Gyuna and I talked for a couple hours.
 She probably could tell that I still felt absolutely miserable.
 “Do you want to get ice cream?” she suggested.
 “We could go to Baskin-Robbins.”